Korea Social Value Festa GCSF

 CEO of Impact Square

-Director of Impact Alliance
+Director at Impact Alliance

-Former planner at NAVER Online Game Division
+Former Planner at Naver's Online Game Division

 Presentation Introduction

-Naohiro Shichijo (Professor at Hitotsubashi University)
+Nahohiro Shichijo (Professor at Hitotsubashi University)

 Associate Professor at the University of Tokyo/Waseda University